Genealogy for

 |

-John Peacock Born in Wayne County, NC about 1755 and died in Wayne Co., NC about 1829.
-He was 74 years old.
+John Peacock Born in Wayne County, North Carolina about 1755 and died in Wayne Co., North Carolina about 1829.
+He was about 74 years old.

-Actual birth and death date are not known.
 Nicknamed "Lame John" because of an injury he received while serving as a private in the North Carolina militia.
-Married Mary Thompson, They had eight child...
+Married Mary Thompson, They had eight children....

 |